 Achieved a 2:1 (68) for undergraduate study of Comparative Literature: studying world literature, translation and different cultures at one of the UK’s leading universities (top 3 at time for Literature).

-Amanda completed her Level 3 in the WSET Wines & Spirits qualification with Merit in April 2014.
-Examinations included a written paper about wines and spirits around the world, and a blind tasting of two wines.
+Amanda is currently completing her Diploma.
+She completed her Level 3 in the WSET Wines & Spirits qualification with Merit in April 2014.

-- Speaks almost fluent Spanish and a bit of Italian and Portuguese (and wine words in French)
+- Speaks fluent Spanish and a bit of Italian and Portuguese (and wine words in French)

 - Has achieved a speed of 100 words per minute in Teeline shorthand (and her own Spanish version)

-- Full British driving licence and a few hours flight time as an airplane pilot and skydiver
+- Full British driving license and a few hours flight time as an airplane pilot and skydiver

-- A guest judge at The Great Hampshire Sausage Competition 2009
+- Once tasted over 200 sausages in The Great Hampshire Sausage Competition

-- Has taken a sommelier courses at Escuela Argentina de Sommelier and in London, a master class in BBQ led by Atul Kochhar, cookery courses in Italian and Argentine cuisine, a butchery course, and a master class in Japanese Whisky
+- Has taken cookery courses in Italian and Argentine cuisine, Indian BBQ, a butchery course, and a master class in Japanese Whisky

 “Hailing from a quaint hamlet in Hampshire, England, I’ve always dreamed of ‘exotic’ places from a young age.
 At first London was enough to suffice for my University years along with many trips to a few dozen European and African destinations.
 After a couple years working as a Reporter and later Editor of three regional newspapers in Southern England, my wondering feet and eyes adjusted to a new horizon a bit farther…